Kuttiady: History

-The descendants of the famous Zainuddin Makhdoom II family were established in Kuttiady by the Abdullah Kutty Moulavi, known as the Koodakkadavath family.

 Economy

 Kuttiady is an important agricultural area, with many plantations in nearby villages.
 The region is famous in Kerala for its high-yielding coconut trees.
 Important rubber plantations in the area include Manimala estate, Velom, Mangalam estate, and Kunduthode.
-Areca nut, pepper, coffee, and others are other important cultivating items in the area.
-There are numerous agricultural based small scale industries like coconut oil production situated in this region.
+Other important cultivated items in the area include areca nut, pepper, coffee, and more.
+There are numerous agriculture-based, small-scale industries like coconut oil production in this region.

 Kuttiady River (Kuttiady Puzha)

 The Kuttiady River rises from the Narikota Ranges on the western slopes of the Wayanad Hills, a part of Western Ghats at an elevation of 1220 m M.S.L..
 The river flows through Vatakara, Koyilandy and Kozhikode Taluks.
 The river is also known as the Murat River and yellow river.
 It is 74 km long.
 It flows into the Arabian Sea at Moorad about 6 km from Vadakara and along with its tributaries it drains in an area of 583 km2.

 The major tributaries of the river are the Oni puzha, the Nituval puzha, the Katanthra puzha, the Thottilpalam Puzha, the Kadiyangad puzha and the vannathilpuzha.
 The river passes through Oorakuzhi Kuttiadi, Traveler, Muyippoth, Maniyur, and Karuvacheri.
 The historical Kottakkal Fort is situated at the mouth of the river.